Zinc

 Researchers have found that zinc is the best supplement for warding off colds, while Vitamin C is likely to be a waste of money.
 Out of all the studies, only taking a zinc supplement was found to be beneficial at preventing colds.

-Can zinc raise blood pressure?
+Can zinc raise cardiovascular health?

 Is 50 mg zinc daily too much?